Personal Injury Recovery for Wet Floor Injuries in California

 Property owners can be held responsible for injuries resulting from a failure to properly clean or inspect their premises.

-Wet and slippery floors are a dangerous hazard for anyone who visits a commercial establishment such as a mall, hotel, sports stadium, and convention center.
+Wet and slippery floors are a dangerous hazard for anyone who visits a commercial establishment such as a mall, hotel, sports stadium, or convention center.

-It also includes public building such as schools, libraries, and courthouses.
+It also includes public buildings such as schools, libraries, and courthouses.
 If you have sustained a serious injury because of a slippery floor, contact our personal injury lawyers to review the details.

 The care and keeping of an expansive property is a time-consuming endeavor.
 Many businesses fail to promptly warn visitors of a wet and slippery floor before it's too late.

-If you were injured due to negligence in a wet floor in California, you have the right to a pursue financial compensation for the damages.
+If you were injured due to negligence on a wet floor in California, you have the right to pursue financial compensation for the damages.